 Literature Review

-From the above, it is intuitive that mode selection is very important in the D2D communications setup since still no known general method to determine when to select the optimal communication mode in various contexts [9].
-Several studies have examined the mode selection problem such as [9] [11] [17] [20] [23] [25] [28] [38] [40 - 43]the literature describes several techniques that study a set of mode selection scenarios such as interference management [38], power efficiency[30] [40-42], and resource allocation [23] [29] [36] [40] [43].
-For example, Doppler et al. in [38] proposed a heuristic mode selection algorithm based on the quality of the cellular and D2D links withtaking into account the different interference situations when sharing cellular uplink /downlink resources.
+From the above, it is intuitive that mode selection is very important in the D2D communications setup since there is still no known general method to determine when to select the optimal communication mode in various contexts [9].
+Several studies have examined the mode selection problem such as [9] [11] [17] [20] [23] [25] [28] [38] [40 - 43] the literature describes several techniques that study a set of mode selection scenarios such as interference management [38], power efficiency [30] [40-42], and resource allocation [23] [29] [36] [40] [43].
+For example, Doppler et al. in [38] proposed a heuristic mode selection algorithm based on the quality of the cellular and D2D links taking into account the different interference situations when sharing cellular uplink /downlink resources.
 In case of multi-cell, it also considers the inter-cell interference impact on the sum-rate of the D2D users.
 They studied two cellular network scenarios: namely, single cell environment, and multi-cell environment.
 The authors proposed a strategy that assumed a BS with full channel state information (CSI) of all users’ links, and calculate the throughput of the three D2D modes based on path loss model and distance.
 Then after that, their algorithm selects the mode with highest sum-rate that fulfills the cellular signal to interference plus noise ratios (SINR) constraint.
 Their study shows that the location of the devices can be very influence and the optimal mode can largely depend on it not only on the links quality or interference situation.
 In a simulated setting, they achieved 50% more gain on system throughput compared to the traditional cellular communications.
 Similarly, in [40] Hakola et al. examined the mode selection by proposing comprehensive system equations to indicate the optimal mode for all devices.
 The proposed algorithm uses abstract information from the network to define the system equations such as the quality of link, the interference and noise levels.
 They assumed that DUs use the uplink resources only of the cellular network and BS with full CSI.
 In their study, they compared the performance gain of proposed algorithm with three other modes: cellular mode, forced D2D mode and path loss mode.
 Their theoretical analysis concludes that the performance gain of D2D communication is largely depends on mode selection algorithm and distance between the devices.
 However, these methods, did not consider power control or resource allocation for more realistic results many algorithms tried to solve the combined mode selection problem with power optimization, and resource allocation[11] [17] [23] [41].
-For instance, in [41]Jung et al. the authors proposed a two-step algorithm using uplink resource sharing for the D2D communications in a single-cell environment where the BS has the full CSI.
+For instance, in [41] Jung et al. the authors proposed a two-step algorithm using uplink resource sharing for the D2D communications in a single-cell environment where the BS has the full CSI.
 In simulation setting, their algorithm achieved up to 100% gain and minimized the overall transmission power compared to forced D2D mode, forced cellular mode, and the algorithm proposed in [40].
 One of the drawback of this algorithm is executing using the brute-force algorithm for searching in all mode combinations for all devices and thus, computationally intractable.
-Moreover, in [23]Yu et al. proposed another joint algorithmbased on network loads also in a single-cell environment where the BS has the full CSI.
+Moreover, in [23] Yu et al. proposed another joint algorithm based on network loads also in a single-cell environment where the BS has the full CSI.
 The numerical simulations show that, their algorithm can perform very closely to the optimal solution which is branch and bound method.

 Thesis Research Problem and Contribution